myhorreum/myhorreum.github.io/projects/project-10.md

 <img class="ui image" src="../images/sleep-2.JPG">

 The sleep itself was a lighter one then usual.
 I had trouble falling asleep which may have skewed the data a bit.
 Overall I was surprised to learn that I may have sleep apnea.
 Addressing sleep apnea can have benefits associated with mood and energy.
 I was also surprised to see that I sleep significantly in supine (back) position.
 This is because I always fall asleep and wake up on my side or prone (stomach).
-Unfortunately the study did not include the brain wave spectrum shown in the top image of this page.
+Unfortunately the study did not include the brain wave spectrum shown in the image at the top of this page.
 ***************************************************************************************
 ***************************************************************************************